stackbit-themes/stackbit-examples/i18n-nextjs-contentful/README.md

 # Localization (i18n) Example with Next.js + Contentful

-**ℹ️ Based on [our Getting Started tutorial](https://docs.stackbit.com/getting-started) in its completed state.**
+**ℹ️ Based on [our Getting Started tutorial](https://docs.netlify.com/create/get-started/nextjs-contentful/) in its completed state.**

 This website supports localization in two flavours:

-1. **Field-level localization** is supported by both Contentful and Stackbit.
+1. **Field-level localization** is supported by both Contentful and Netlify Create.
 It is only used here for the "Header Text" field in the Site Configuration content object.
 2. **Document-level localization** is not directly supported by Contentful.
-However, by configuring Stackbit appropriately, the visual editor provides a native-like localization experience at the content object-level for all localized models.
+However, by configuring Netlify Create appropriately, the visual editor provides a native-like localization experience at the content object-level for all localized models.
 See [Stackbit config file](./stackbit.config.ts).

 Locale-aware routing in the website is implemented via [Next.js i18n](https://nextjs.org/docs/advanced-features/i18n-routing).
 Note that for the default locale (en-US in this site) no locale prefix is added to pathnames.
 See [Next.js config file](./next.config.js).

 Notes:

 1. When switching between locales, the client-side code is navigating to the same route but with the selected locale.
 If there's no such page, a 404 page is shown (defining a different behavior is up to you).
-1. The code implements bi-directional syncing between the locale switcher in the Stackbit visual editor (which controls which pages & fields you can see & edit) and the custom locale switcher rendered in the header of all site pages.
+1. The code implements bi-directional syncing between the locale switcher in the Netlify Create visual editor (which controls which pages & fields you can see & edit) and the custom locale switcher rendered in the header of all site pages.
 This is fully optional, but makes for a more streamlined experience for editors working on multiple locales.

 There are two ways to start using this project: importing it via the UI, or developing locally.

-## Creating a Stackbit Project via the UI
+## Creating a Netlify Create Project via the UI

-To create a cloud-based Stackbit project based on this repository, [click here](https://create.netlify.com/import?mode=duplicate&repository=https%3A%2F%2Fgithub.com%2Fstackbit-themes%2Fstackbit-examples&rootdir=i18n-nextjs-contentful&validate=auto).
+To create a cloud-based Netlify Create project based on this repository, [click here](https://create.netlify.com/import?mode=duplicate&repository=https%3A%2F%2Fgithub.com%2Fstackbit-themes%2Fstackbit-examples&rootdir=i18n-nextjs-contentful&validate=auto).

 You will need to connect your Contentful account (create a free account if needed), and a new Contentful space with sample content will be created for you.